turingschool-examples/frontend-mod-1-prework/day_2/day2-exercises.md

 `<a href="http://www.genericurl.com" target="_blank">
 Generic URL <a/>`
 ## How do you link to a specific part of the same page?
-If I wanted to include a "Take me to the top of this page" link on the bottom of my page, I would add an id attribute to the line of code nearest the top of my page:
+If I wanted to include a **"Take me to the top of this page"** link on the bottom of my page, I would add an id attribute to the line of code nearest the top of my page:

 `<h1 id="top">Generic Header</h1>`

-Then, I would need a corresponding element and the bottom of the page which returns the user to the first line with the id attribute:
+Then, I would need a corresponding element at the bottom of the page which returns the user to the first line with the id attribute:

 `<p><a href=""#top">Top</a></p>`

 ### Chapters 10, 11, and 12:
 ##  What is the purpose of CSS?
 CSS allows us to create rules for how our content should be displayed.
 ## What does CSS stand for?
 What does cascading mean in this case?
-_CSS_ stands for __Cascading Style Sheet__. _Cascading_ here means that the different style fall from one style sheet to another, allowing us to use multiple style sheets on one HTML document.
+_CSS_ stands for __Cascading Style Sheet__. "_Cascading_" here means that the different styles fall from one style sheet to another, allowing us to use multiple style sheets on one HTML document.
 ## What is the basic structure of a CSS rule?
-A basic CSS rule contains a _Selector_ (indicates which element the rule applies to), and a _Declaration_ (indicates how the indicated elements should be styled).
+A basic CSS rule contains a _Selector_ (tells which element the rule applies to), and a _Declaration_ (tells how the indicated elements should be styled).

 ```css
 h1 {